rollentube/ctf-writeups/picoctf/picoCTF-2023/Forensics/FindAndOpen/FindAndOpen.md

 # FindAndOpen
 Someone might have hidden the password in the trace file.
 Find the key to unlock this file.
 This tracefile might be good to analyze.
+(200 Points)

 ## Files
 - flag.zip